danaikorre/dsmanufacturing.github.io/index.md

 The course delivery is meant to be as flexible as possible to accommodate for each participant’s work schedule.
 Course content is delivered through recorded online video lectures, suggested readings, online tutorials, quizzes, exercises that can be handed in to obtain feedback as well as optional

+Tutorials and talks will be held at the University of Edinburgh and live-streamd and recorded for an online audience.

+Prior to course start, we aim to work with selceted participants to best accomodate specific needs by professionals.

 __[Register interest (online soon)]__()